-MSPI and FPIES are both food related intolerances generally known to be triggered by proteins and this page is to help understand how these conditions relate to acid reflux in infants and to TummyCare Max®.
-We know that food intolerance's create symptoms such as acid reflux.
+MSPI and FPIES are both food related allergies generally known to be triggered by proteins.
+This page is to help you understand how these conditions relate to infant GERD.

-Infant Acid Reflux Solutions uses evidence based medicine to provide information to help families with babies suffering from infant acid reflux.
-Here are some key resources for you to review carefully with your medical team.
+Infant Acid Reflux Solutions uses evidence based medicine (science) to provide information and treatments to families with suffering babies.

 MSPI stands for Milk and Soy - Protein Intolerance.
-The evidence based medicine that supports the diagnosis of this condition that effects about 85,000 infants a year, is that it is triggered by proteins found in milk and soy and is the most common food-related intolerance among infants.
+About 85,000 infants a year suffer and is triggered by proteins found in milk and soy.
+It's one of the most common food-related intolerance among infants.

 UpToDate Food Protein Induced Enterocolitis Syndrome page.

 UpToDate.com is a site that physicians use to remain up to date and the site refreshes it’s information (based on evidence) every month.